dominique-vassard/data-play/velib_stations/README.md

 LIMIT 1;
 ```

 This query is pretty long to run (depending on ypur computer, it could take from 30 to more 150 seconds).
 Nothing unexpected as we use all of our graph.
-But I still need to find an optimized one.
+But I still need to find an optimized query.

 ```cypher
 MATCH (s:Station), (s2:Station)
 WHERE s.uuid <> s2.uuid
 ```
 First we build all the possible pairs of *Station*
 `WITH s, s2, distance(point(s), point(s2)) AS distance_velib`
 `WITH` is a very handy instruction that acts like: Use these data as start for the reste of the query.
-Here we'll get the two *Station* and the distance between them
+Here we'll get the two *Station* and the distance between them.
 `WITH s, MIN(distance_velib) AS min_dist`
 And then only keep one of the *Station* and the mininum distance between this *Station* and the closest.
 Now we need to get the information about these closest *Station*, and here is how to get it: